mjsouthcott/03-password-generator/README.md

 ## Description

 This website uses JavaScript to generate random passwords.
-The user can select the password length (between 8 and 128 characters) and the types of characters it will contain (lower and upper case, numeric and special characters).
-It ensures that the generated password contains at least 1 of each of the selected character types.
+The user can specify the password length (between 8 and 128 characters) and select the types of characters the password will contain (lowercase and uppercase letters, numbers and special characters).
+It ensures that the password contains at least 1 of each of the selected character types.
 It meets all of the acceptance criteria specified by the customer.

 ## Installation